The Swimming Victoria Performance Pathways Program underpins Swimming

 The Victorian State Team competes at the annual State Teams Championships in Canberra.

-The 2019 PhysioHealth Victorian Team will travel to Canberra on Thursday 3rd October 2019 to compete in the 2019 State Teams Championships from the 4-6 October 2019.
+The 2020 Victorian Team will travel to Canberra on Tuesday 29th September 2020 to compete in the 2020 State Teams Championships from September 30 - October 2, 2020.

-Athletes and Coaches wishing to be considered for the Team will need to complete and return an Availability form.
+Athletes and Coaches wishing to be considered for the Team will need to complete and return an Availability form (available shortly)

 To prepare Australia’s next generation of swimmers for senior performance excellence, SAL, through the State Technical Directors has thoroughly reviewed the Performance Pathway program.
 The State and National Talent Program now will be known as Swimming Australia’s ‘Flippers’ program.
 The program will feature a combination of activities delivered by each State and Nationally with the aim of preparing identified athletes to successfully transition to the pinnacle of swimming in Australia - the Dolphins Swim Team.etes, while also positively impacting the daily training environment for all swimmers within the home program.